 Who Should Buy WHC UnoCardio x2

 - Pescetarians; the capsules are made from fish gelatin.

 - Travelers; the softgel comes in easily transportable blister packs.

 - If you’re concerned about waste, you may not love the blister packs.

 - People who value IFOS ratings.

-Yes, you can get Omega-3s from plants, but the only way to get the important (and absorbable) EPA and DHA fatty acids is to go to the same place the fish get theirs: algae.
+Yes, you can get Omega-3s from plants, but the only way to get the important (and absorbable) EPA and DHA fatty acids are to go to the same source the fish get theirs: algae.

 Unlike many plant-based Omega-3 products, NuTru's offering provides both EPA and DHA, plus they're grown sustainably and have the highest ranking from third party tester Labdoor.